 In Rusk County in northwestern Wisconsin, riders will discover more than 300 miles of trails, including some that traverse beautiful scenery in the Blue Hills in the western part of the county.
 Riders can warm up at three warming shelters located along the trail system—these helpful spots to stop include Franklin stoves, picnic tables and an ample supply of firewood.
 Find places to stay in Rusk County here.

 West Bend is the gateway to two fun and easily accessible ski hills.
 A quick six-minute drive north of town will take you to Sunburst Winter Sports Park, a 77-acre ski area.
 Skiers and snowboarders will find 11 unique runs with varying levels of difficulty.
 The hill has a 214-foot vertical drop and there are lights for night skiing, as well as race-tuned rental skis.
 About 10 miles southwest of West Bend is another beautiful ski area: Little Switzerland has 18 downhill runs that have entertained generations of skiers.
 West Bend has plenty of clean and comfortable lodging properties near both hills that are perfect for a ski getaway.

-Snowshoe trails: Boulder Junction
+Snowshoe trails: Boulder Junction and Vilas County

 Boulder Junction is a postcard-perfect winter destination.
-The downtown of this delightful Northwoods destination is lined with charming little shops decked out with holiday lights and towering trees heaped with snow.
+The downtown of this delightful Northwoods destination in Vilas County is lined with charming little shops decked out with holiday lights and towering trees heaped with snow.
 Winter sports trails lead nature lovers from the edge of town into the wild Northern Highland-American Legion State Forest.
 It’s a popular place for snowmobiling and cross-country skiing, but it’s also a good place to enjoy one of the simplest ways to experience winter: on snowshoes.
 Learn more about snowshoeing in Boulder Junction here and see details on Boulder Junction lodging here.